 When I got home I found that I still had no solution to my dreadful work life.
 I went back to law and after several months of time-wasting delay, back to Alexander lessons.
 Now the hard work really began.
 I felt so wonderful after a lesson but by the next day I needed another one.
 This cycle continued for several years before I found the courage to admit that I did not want to be a lawyer.
 Instead I wanted to conquer my indecisiveness, become more true to myself in everything that I did and sort out the physical problems that I had had all my life – poor breathing, lack of coordination and shocking posture.
 I had already discovered that my posture was a reflection of the way in which I saw myself rather than the way I was born.
 The solution, to study to become an Alexander Teacher was already there, and eventually I found the strength to act on this insight.

-Meantime, I had already a visiting Alexander Technique teacher from London, who had visited Cape Town to give Alexander workshops.
+Meantime, I had already met a visiting Alexander Technique teacher from London, who had visited Cape Town to give Alexander workshops.
 His work inspired me so much, he explained so much more, my response was so much more vivid.
 I sold everything I had, cashed in my insurance policies and borrowed the rest.

 This continued for the full three years of the course and I greatly missed the sun and the beaches and the space and the friendliness of home.
 The compensation of feeling that I was on the threshold of mastering the greatest discovery of the century was enough for me.
 I was growing taller and broader and my shoulders were dropping permanently and moving wider away from each other – my neck emerged like a tortoise’s.
 I was becoming physically lighter in myself and enjoyed the occasional games in the park with my schoolmates with a ball or bat.
-I began to cycle to and from school through the wet, gray and over-trafficked streets of aggressive drivers.
+I began to cycle to and from school through the wet, gray streets, dodging aggressive, cycle-hating drivers.
 I began to feel alive and human.
 I began to enjoy the people around me, learnt to inhibit my negative reactions to perceived sleights and cancelled trains, and was less bothered by things that would have irritated me in the past.

 A few experiences at school were especially significant.
 There were lessons in which I felt completely connected to the whole of my environment and not at all separate from those around me.
 I was completely flexible and movable and fluid.
 Time opened up into infinity.
 Running and other activities were joyful and effortless.
 I had found my self.